htcondor/htcondor-ce/docs/v6/troubleshooting/debugging-tools.md

 ### Usage ###

-Similar to `globus-job-run`, `condor_ce_run` is a tool that submits a simple job to your CE, so it is useful for quickly submitting jobs through your CE.
+`condor_ce_run` is a tool that submits a simple job to your CE, so it is useful for quickly submitting jobs through your CE.
 To submit a job to the CE and run the `env` command on the remote batch system: